-Prerequisite(s): ENGL 1102 (C) required; completion of CRIT 1101 and Area C recommended.
+Prerequisite(s): ENGL 1102 (C) and CRIT 1101.

 PHIL 4900 - Directed Study in Philosophy (3-0-3)

 The student, with the advice and permission of the directing professor, selects the topic and submits a prospectus for department approval before the semester in which the course is to be taken.
 Prerequisite(s): Departmental Approval.